The 20 Greatest Beach Towns in America

 Virginia Beach, Virginia

 Virginia Beach is a destination with two faces.
-One has had a long life as a laid-back, middle-class family summer vacation hub.
-Think high-rise hotels crowding the boardwalk; kitschy Atlantic Avenue shops selling custom t-shirts and hermit crabs; rowdy late night bars; and a Kohr Bros.
-Frozen Custard shop (we prefer the mint chocolate swirl) on every other block.
+One has long lived as a laid-back, middle-class family summer vacation hub with a crowded boardwalk, high-rise hotels, and endless frozen-custard shops.
 The other face, which has emerged over the past decade, embraces the growing local arts community in the Vibe Creative District, drawing in a younger crowd that definitely wasn’t traveling to Virginia Beach before, and especially not in the off-season.
-But even the stars are in on the secret: Pharrell recently brought Something in the Water to his hometown, featuring huge acts like Travis Scott, Missy Elliott, and Dave Matthews Band, further livening up this beachy community.
+Suddenly, Virginia Beach is a destination beyond the boardwalkers: Just ask hometown hero Pharrell, whose Something in the Water festival is expected to come back next year.

 Must eat/drink: Check out the sustainable food scene at airy Commune and Esoteric, where the dishes like sky-high burgers seem made for Instagram.
 While teens head off to wander the boardwalk, you’ll find a congenial family vibe at Waterman’s Surfside Grill.

 Don’t leave without: Partaking in Beach Street USA, the annual summer entertainment lineup that is free and open to the public.
-Magicians, chalk artists, stilt walkers, and other acts take over Atlantic Avenue, endlessly entertaining visitors.
-Or relive the ‘90s when bands like the Gin Blossoms and Toad the Wet Sprockets come out to play the concert stage at Neptune Park, home of the giant statue of Neptune that has become synonymous with this beach in postcards and family photos. -- Keryn Means
+Magicians, chalk artists, stilt walkers, and other acts take over Atlantic Avenue, endlessly entertaining visitors. -- Keryn Means

 Ocean Springs, Mississippi